Pep Guardiola: Tactics

 Tactics employed by Guardiola have been likened to Gegenpressing invented by Ralf Rangnick and used to great effect by Jürgen Klopp.
-His tactics have influenced approaches of managers such as Maurizio Sarri, Thomas Tuchel, Graham Potter, and Luis Enrique; as well as those of other sports such as rugby.
+His tactics have influenced approaches of managers such as Maurizio Sarri, Thomas Tuchel, Graham Potter, Xabi Alonso, Zinedine Zidane, and Luis Enrique; as well as those of other sports such as rugby.
 Guardiola admitted that he had to adapt his style to German and English leagues, but his "football education comes from [Catalunya]" which is possession-based, and distinct from Gegenpressing.
-While several pundits have often linked Guardiola's attacking–minded tactics at Barcelona – centred around quick passing, ball possession, movement, a high defensive line, and heavy pressing – to the tiki-taka style employed by the Spanish national side under Aragonés at Euro 2008, Guardiola himself has refuted this claim, and has even been critical of the system, commenting in 2014: "I loathe all that passing for the sake of it, all that tiki-taka.
-It's so much rubbish and has no purpose.
-You have to pass the ball with a clear intention, with the aim of making it into the opposition's goal.
-It's not about passing for the sake of it."
+While several pundits have often linked Guardiola's Barcelona to the tiki-taka style employed by the Spanish national side under Aragonés at Euro 2008, Guardiola himself has critically refuted this claim.

-Guardiola has been praised by pundits for his flexibility as a coach, and has used several formations throughout his career.
+Guardiola has been praised by pundits for his flexibility as a coach, and has used several formations throughout his career, and even changing several formations within a game.
 At Barcelona, he often used a 4–3–3 formation with inverted wingers and attacking full-backs who would overlap and provide width to the team, as well as a 3–4–3 formation on occasion; he also later used these formations at Bayern Munich and Manchester City.
 In the 3–4–3 formation, defensive midfielders Sergio Busquets at Barcelona and Xabi Alonso at Bayern Münich would occasionally drop back into the back-line to act as an additional defender; this role was similar to the one Guardiola himself played under Cruyff at Barcelona.
 At Bayern Münich, he also used full-backs Phillip Lahm and Joshua Kimmich in midfield.
 Guardiola also began to use a false 9 during his time at Barcelona, fielding Lionel Messi in the centre of the team's attacking line, who would drop deep into midfield to give the team a numerical advantage in the middle of the pitch.
 At Manchester City, after experimenting with several formations, he used a modern version of the 3–2–2–3 formation during the 2022–23 treble–winning season, which was likened to the past WM formation.
 He deployed centre-back John Stones in a hybrid defensive and creative role in midfield, which Jonathan Wilson of The Guardian likened to both the libero and wing-half roles in 2023.
 Guardiola also used inverted full-backs who moved inside to occupy central areas of the pitch, while he also played in a more physical and direct style than in previous seasons, utilising Erling Haaland as a traditional striker.